DanielJDufour/beryl/README.md

-# breeze
+# dust
-Makes Writing Tests A Breeze
+Makes Writing Tests Super Easy and Quick

 # explanation
 This package works by using machine vision, optical character recognition, levenshtein distance and some custom code.